ChongCheeKaiClarence/tp/docs/UserGuide.md

 Steps to take:
 1. Input `tag create t/Test` into the Command box and press `Enter` on your keyboard.
-2. You should now see `New Tag added: [Test]` in the Command result box just like the image below.
+2. You should now see `New Tag created: [Test]` in the Command result box just like the image below.

 (insert image of a successful creation of the `Test` tag)